zari19/Federated-Learning-and-Semantic-Segmentation-for-Autonomous-Driving/README.md

-# Towards Real World Federated Learning
+# Federated Learning and Semantic Segmentation for Autonomous Driving
-### Machine Learning and Deep Learning 2023
+### Machine Learning and Deep Learning a.a.
+2022/2023
 #### Politecnico di Torino

-Starting code for the Federated Learning project.
-Some functions are explicitly left blank for students to fill in.
+In this project we present an analysis of various sce- narios of Semantic Segmentation and Federated Learning implementations for autonomous driving.
+The analysis is based on comparing these various approaches with a cen- tralized baseline done with the IDDA Dataset.
+Moreover, we explore the application of a novel approach, Federated source-Free Domain Adaptation (FFreeDA), testing it with different parameters to gain deeper insights

 ## Setup
 #### Environment